 If this is your first ballet, you may be wondering what you should wear.
 Our performances have no dress code--some patrons take the opportunity to dress up while others dress more casually.
 Typically, we encourage patrons to wear business causal attire, but we just want you to be comfortable in your seat.
 For performances during cold weather, a coat check is available on the left side of the lobby, so please remember to bring a jacket.

 Because parking and traffic in Denver can be tricky, we recommend that you plan accordingly and arrive early.
 For performances at the Ellie Caulkins Opera House in the Denver Performing Arts Complex, outside doors into the lobby will open one hour before the production begins and inside doors into the theater will open 30 minutes before the production begins.
-The Ellie Box Office will open two hours before curtain time.
+The Ellie Box Office will open 90 minutes before curtain time.

 For performances at the Newman Center for the Performing Arts, the box office and lobby will open one hour before the production begins and doors into the theater will open 30 minutes before curtain time.